 You can’t assume school personnel will initiate a change in the standard school program for your child.
 Although many schools do have systematic identification measures and systematic programs, many do not.
 Learn as much as you can about your child’s talent area.
 For example, if your child is especially talented in language arts, you’ll need to learn about options for students with those strengths.

-Don’t depend on your child’s school to fulfill all of your child’s needs.
-Look into opportunities outside of school, such as weekend programs and academic summer camps.
+Research outside-of-school opportunities; don’t depend on your child’s school to fulfill all of your child’s needs.
+Weekend programs and academic summer camps not only provide excellent academic experiences, but also give your child a chance to meet other like-minded peers.
 School personnel may or may not be aware of those programs.
 The website, http://www.hoagiesgifted.org/summer.htm, will give you a great start.
 Many programs offer generous scholarships to students needing financial aid.

 Determine what your child's needs are.

 At one point or another, you'll be asked what you want for your child.
 Go into a meeting prepared with an answer to that question.
 Decide what your goals are for your child and prioritize those goals in your mind.
 You might decide to focus on one specific subject area.
 For example, if your child is really interested in language arts, you might decide to focus on that area this year and not focus on the math placement.
 We'd like to be able to do everything at once, but sometimes it's just too much for the school personnel (or the parent!) to handle.

 Decide what is reasonable to ask your school to do.

 Reasonable accommodations for gifted students include: differentiation in the regular classroom, grouping with other talented students within the regular classroom, placing them in a separate class for high-ability students, participating in pullout programs, and moving up a grade for one or more subjects.
 Other options include working on independent study projects and participating in competitions and science fairs.